 - “Ethical Blowback from Emerging Technologies”, Journal of Military Ethics, December 2010, vol. 9, no. 4: 313-331.

 - What Is Nanotechnology and Why Does It Matter?: From Science to Ethics, co-authored with Fritz Allhoff and Daniel Moore (Wiley-Blackwell, March 2010).

 - Ethics of Human Enhancement: 25 Questions & Answers, co-authored with Fritz Allhoff, James Moor, and John Weckert, funded by US National Science Foundation (August 2009).

 - Autonomous Military Robotics: Risk, Ethics, and Design, co-authored with Keith Abney and George Bekey, funded by US Department of Defense/Office of Naval Research (December 2008).

 - “Untangling the Debate: The Ethics of Human Enhancement”, NanoEthics: Ethics for Technologies that Converge at the Nanoscale, December 2008, no. 3: 251-264.

 - Nanotechnology & Society: Current and Emerging Ethical Issues, edited by Patrick Lin and Fritz Allhoff (Springer, April 2008).

 - “Nanotech in Global Security & Economics: Shifting Political and Economic Winds, or a Firestorm of Change?”
-(2006), Genetic Engineering News, vol. 26, issue 9: 6 (co-written with Brian Wang).
+(2006), Genetic Engineering News, vol. 26, issue 9: 6, co-authored with Brian Wang.

 - “Why the Drone Wars Matter for Automated Cars: Ethics Lessons from Recent History”, Stanford Law School and School of Engineering, 12 December 2013.